maybebyte/anthesis/nixos.md

 (just because I'm paranoid doesn't mean they aren't out to get me), I need my system to have secure defaults.

-I think security is often eschewed in favor of new features because the reward for good security is 'nothing.'
+Security is often eschewed in favor of new features because the reward for good security is 'nothing.'
 No intrusions happen, no damage is sustained, and no services go down.
 In other words, the benefit of good security is often more about what doesn't happen rather than what